awslabs/aws-lambda-kinesis-prewarming/README.md

 ![ConfigureStack](ConfigureStack.png)

 The stack name has been preconfigured to a descriptive value, but you can change this should you wish to.
-Then add the Message Prototype text, the name of the Kinesis Stream and the region where the Stream is deployed.
+Then add the Message Prototype text, the name of the Kinesis Stream, the AWS Region where the Stream is deployed, and the frequency, in minutes, that the module should send messages.
 Please note that this configuration can run across AWS Regions.
 Click 'Next' to go to the next screen:

 ![TagsAndRole](TagsAndRole.png)